DanaIzadpanah/DanaIzadpanah/README.md

 - 👋 Hi, I’m @DanaIzadpanah
-- 👀 I’m interested in persuing an internship for the summeer of 2022 in the field of computer science(Software engineering).
 - 🌱 I’m currently learning python's data structure, react java script, and HTNL/CSS
 - 📫 How to reach me at danaizad8624@gmail.com